tanzeel201/AI-File-Analysis-Agent/README.md

 # AI File Analysis Agent

-A beginner-friendly command-line AI agent, built in Python with the OpenAI Responses API, that lets you upload a file (PDF, TXT, DOCX, or CSV) and ask natural-language questions about it — no separate function needed for every possible question.
+A command-line AI agent, built in Python with the OpenAI Responses API, that lets you upload a file (PDF, TXT, DOCX, or CSV) and ask natural-language questions about it — no separate function needed for every possible question.

 ## Features